-On multi-family projects, the last few pages of your shop drawings will show what the cables replace from the structural shearwall details and how the loads meet the structural engineer’s requirements.
-Generally, the layout will reference the particular shearwall at issue (e.g., SW1) and the specific cables required are color coded with a cable legend on each page.
-Also, beyond shearwall and uplift cables to meet the engineer’s holddown requirements, we can provide “miscellaneous” hardware (such as hangers, post caps and bases, etc.).
+For single-family homes, the structural plans will call-out where to place cables.
+On multi-family projects, QuickTie™ can serve as the delegated hold-down engineer on the project.
+The last few pages of your shop drawings will show what the cables replace from the structural shearwall details and how the loads meet the structural engineer’s requirements.
+Generally, the layout will reference the particular shearwall at issue (e.g., SW1), and the specific cables required are color-coded with a cable legend on each page.
+Also, beyond shearwall and uplift cables to meet the engineer’s hold-down requirements, we provide miscellaneous hardware (such as hangers, post caps, and bases, etc.).

-For uplift cables, see .
-On multi-family projects, see the cover page of your shop drawings and clips or straps indicated next to dimension lines on the layout, and check under the “Notes” section for additional clips / strap requirements, if any.
+For determining the spacing of cables to resist uplift, see the uplift load table.
+On multi-family projects, see the roof truss page of your shop drawings for call-outs on roof truss to top plate connections, and check under the “Notes” section for additional clips/strap requirements, if any.

 QuickTie cables come in 1” increments and are identified accordingly.
 The measurement is from the foundation to the top of the upper most top-plate where the cable terminates.